vaslabs/playingplaces/content/posts/prerequisites.md

 #### Smart plugs

-Your smart plugs should support alexa and it's straight forward to manage them.
-You can also create custom routines on the alexa app to manage the electrical power on/off.
+Your smart plugs should support Alexa and it's straight forward to manage them.
+You can also create custom routines on the Alexa app to manage the electrical power on/off.

 #### Custom skill